hradghoukasian/espresso/README.md

 Implements an influence-based Boolean function approximation pipeline inspired by Friedgut’s Junta Theorem.
 It estimates influences, selects top influential variables, constructs a marginalized surrogate function, and optionally applies Espresso minimization.

 ### `friedgut_junta_pipeline_two_layer.py`
 Extends the junta pipeline to a two-layer residual model using XOR boosting.
-The second stage learns the residual errors of the first-stage predictor and combines predictions via $F⊕G$ to improve accuracy.
+The second stage learns the residual errors of the first-stage predictor and combines predictions via $F \oplus G$ to improve accuracy.

 ## Other Files